Shreyank098/Grammar-Scoring-Engine/README.md

 ---
 ### Model

 The trained model, `grammar_scoring_model.pkl`, is included in this repository.
 It can be used for making predictions on new audio files.
+It stores when the code is executed.
 ---

 👨‍💻 Author